UnravelSports/kloppy-user-guide/providers/index.md

 # Supported Providers

-Kloppy provides support for positional tracking data, event data and other (manually tagged) data.
+Kloppy provides support for positional tracking data, event data and code data (manually tagged).
 Below is a list of all supported providers.

 ## Tracking Data